benh00ver/step/README.md

 # step
-Final Step Project, Archive app using JS, HTML, CSS and Python with Eel
+Final Step Project, Compression app using JS, HTML, CSS and Python with Eel